 These new aspects of cultural identity have come with an increasing need for maintenance of tradition.
 Globalization, since its relatively recent inception in the early 16th century, has snowballed from a novel approach to trade to a way of life so pervasive that it will soon be forgotten that there was ever any alternative.
 As geographic mobility increases, the spaces between cultures and tradition shrink, and their norms are enacted not simply by being in a particular place, but by willful conscious action.

-For most of human history, cultural norms were just that: normal.
+For most of recorded human history, cultural norms were just that: normal.
 For the most part, one did not choose what or how to eat, what language to speak, or where they wanted to settle down.
 Manners of everyday life were dictated by where one was born, and to what socio-economic station.
-However, as globalization has taken its hold by means forceful and otherwise, individuals are now able to see outside of their cultures; as easily as turning on a tuning in to the radio, switching on a television, or glancing at a pocket-sized screen.
+DO YOU REALLY WANT TO CLAIM IT LIKE THIS GIVEN that humans spent 99.9% of our time on earth as gather-hunters traveling vast stretches for different foods?However, as globalization has taken its hold by means forceful and otherwise, individuals are now able to see outside of their cultures; as easily as turning on a tuning in to the radio, switching on a television, or glancing at a pocket-sized screen.
 With such an overwhelming glut of information and foreign cultural influence, it no longer requires being an immigrant to feel significant assault on one’s traditional values.

 One study on the food preferences of the populace of Aragón, a Spanish province, highlights the fact that strong preferences for local, traditional food lie mostly within the aged demographic living in small towns.
 The authors of the study go on to conclude that more than material factors, “choice is determined by the meaning conveyed by food (cultural belonging, social prestige, health, etc.)” (Cantarero, 889) In other words, the portion of the population who, from the relative isolation of old age and rural living, bear witness to the seas of strange social transitions swirling around them feel the strongest urge to enact and reify their traditional values through their eating habits.